dtonhofer/rpmsnap/README.md

 License
 -------

-Distributed under the MIT License, see http://opensource.org/licenses/MIT
+Distributed under the [MIT License](http://opensource.org/licenses/MIT); copyright held by author's former employer.

 Copyright (c) 2011<br>
 M-PLIFY S.A.<br>
-21, rue Glesener<br>
+68, avenue de la Liberté<br>
-L-1631 Luxembourg<br>
+L-1930 Luxembourg<br>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal